Top 7 Culture Fit Interview Questions in Nursing

 The bottom line is that workplace culture can largely influence how healthcare teams communicate and work together.
 Even if a nurse has exemplary clinical skills, they can negatively impact care if they have poor ethical standards or a pessimistic attitude.
 Especially in a collaborative profession like nursing, you want to make sure that a candidate can boost staff morale and contribute to your team’s success.

-Now that we’ve gone over what culture fit means and why it’s important, you may be looking for effective ways to evaluate your candidates.
-Below are five essential job fit interview questions for nurses that you can incorporate into your next hiring cycle.
+Below are seven essential job fit interview questions for nurses that you can incorporate into your next hiring cycle.

 1. What do you like most about working in healthcare?